 In order to reduce to an appropriately low level the probability that any misstatements exceed materiality, we use a lower materiality level, performance materiality, to determine the extent of testing needed.
 Importantly, misstatements below these levels will not necessarily be evaluated as immaterial as we also take account of the nature of identified misstatements, and the particular circumstances of their occurrence, when evaluating their effect on the financial statements as a whole.

 Based on our professional judgement, we determined materiality for the financial statements as a whole and performance materiality as follows:

-Group financial statements Association financial statements 2021 £'000 2020 £'000 2021 £'000 2020 £'000 Materiality 370 335 370 335 Basis for determining materiality 2% of Revenue 2% of Revenue 2% of Revenue 2% of Revenue Performance materiality 277.5 250 277.5 250 Basis for determining performance materiality 75% of financial statement materiality based on history of errors, management's attitude towards proposed adjustments and accounts subject to estimation.
+Group financial statements Association financial statements 2022 £'000 2021 £'000 2022 £'000 2021 £'000 Materiality 338 370 330 370 Basis for determining materiality 1.95% of Revenue 1.92% of Revenue 1.95% of Revenue 1.92% of Revenue Rationale for the benchmark applied This has been set with reference to gross call premiums (Revenue) of the Group and Parent which reflects the overall scale of the busines premiums are a key measure that is used to c performance of the Group and Parent Compa nt Company ess.
+Calls and consider the Performance materiality 253.5 277.5 247.5 277.5 Basis for determining performance materiality 75% of financial statement materiality based on hist of errors, management's attitude towards proposed adjustments and accounts subject to estimation. oposed

-The Association and Group has in place a significant amount of quota share reinsurance.
+The Group and Parent Company has in place a significant amount of quota share reinsurance.
 This arrangement has the effect of transferring insurance premium and claims technical provisions to reinsurers.
 Due to the extent of these arrangements it was felt appropriate to set a financial statements materiality to determine the extent of audit procedures to be applied over gross written premiums and gross claims before these reinsurance arrangements.
 A specific level of materiality has been set for transactions and balances not affected by quota share reinsurance.